Shikari (2000 film): Plot

-Rajeshwari thinks that Om may not be a killer & she has inadvertently hurt the wrong man.
+Rajeshwari thinks that Om may not be a killer and she has inadvertently hurt the wrong man.
 She goes to apologize, but finds many pictures of her at his apartment.
 Rajeshwari thinks that Om was hurt because he was secretly in love with her.
-Rajeshwari asks for an apology & Om plays along.
-Suman becomes both jealous & uneasy of this new relationship.
+Rajeshwari asks for an apology and Om plays along.
+Suman becomes both jealous and uneasy of this new relationship.
 She and Rajeshwari finally get into a fight, where she almost slaps Rajeshwari.

 Rajeshwari leaves her home in a huff and tells everything to Om, who shocks her by slapping her.
 An angered Om goes on to tell her everything, finally confessing his sin.
-Before Rajeshwari can do anything, he throws her in a dry well & escapes in his car.
+Before Rajeshwari can do anything, he throws her in a dry well and escapes in his car.
 Suman tries to find Rajeshwari at Om's place.
 Om feigns ignorance and the duo start to search for her, with Om deliberately misleading Suman.

 Rajeshwari screams for help, until Zafrani comes to that place.
 He rescues her and she darts back to locate Om.
-When she finally finds Om with Suman, she is fully convinced that her brother's murder was a pre-meditated by Om & Suman.
-Seeing his plans failing, Om overpowers the duo & ties them up.
+When she finally finds Om with Suman, she is fully convinced that her brother's murder was a pre-meditated by Om and Suman.
+Seeing his plans failing, Om overpowers the duo and ties them up.
 He confesses the crime before Suman, making Rajeshwari realize that Suman is in fact innocent.

 Then Om reveals his motive.
-It is revealed that after learning about Om from Suman, Vijandra had secretly come with his goons, assaulted Om, killed his father & raped his sisters, forcing them to commit suicide.
+It is revealed that after learning about Om from Suman, Vijayendra had secretly come with his goons, assaulted Om, killed his father and raped his sisters, forcing them to commit suicide.
 Om readies himself to mow Rajeshwari and Suman down, but Zafrani arrives there with a police team.
 The women are rescued, but Om drives his car into the valley making them realize that Om was going to commit suicide to avoid police, now that his work was done.
 The women return home distraught.